This reserve, on the eastern tip of Anglesey, is owned and managed by the North Wales Wildlife Trust (NWWT).

 In patches of ground between the gorse, and in the open areas where rabbits graze and keep the grass short, there is a wide variety of plants including Early Purple Orchid (Orchis mascula), Fragrant Orchid (Gymnadenia conopsea), Spring Squill (Scilla verna) and Fellwort (Gentianella amarella).
 In less heavily grazed areas there are Columbine (Aquilegia vulgaris) and Gromwell (Lithospremum officinale).

 The old quarry also has its own special flora, and both the Bee Orchid (Ophrys apifera) and Pale Flax (Linum bienne) can be found there along with Soft Shield Fern (Polystichum setiferum) and Broad Buckler Fern (Dryopteris dilatata).

 Birds seen on this site include two owl species - both the Tawny Owl (Strix aluco) and the Barn Owl (Tyto alba) nest nearby and hunt over the reserve.
 The gorse attracts Linnets (Carduelis cannabina), Yellowhammers (Emberiza citrinella), Willow Warblers (Phylloscopus trochilus), Stonechats (Saxicola torquata) and many others that also nest in Mariandyrys Nature Reserve.

 If all this is not enough to make the steep walk up to the reserve sufficiently worthwhile, some 20 butterfly species and more than 80 kinds of moths have been found on the reserve.
-The butterflies include the Grayling (Hipparchia semele), Brown Argus (Aricia agestis), Red Admiral (Vanessa atalanta) and Painted Lady (Cynthia cardui).
+The butterflies include the Grayling (Hipparchia semele), Brown Argus (Aricia agestis), Red Admiral (Vanessa atalanta) and Painted Lady (Vanessa cardui).
 The grassland plants are ideal food for their caterpillars, and the pupae over-winter in the heathland.